Tax treatment of electric vehicle charging points

 Other points

-The exemption does not apply to the reimbursement or payment of an employee’s personal costs for charging their vehicle away from the employer’s premises.
+The exemption doesn't apply to the reimbursement or payment of an employee’s personal costs for charging their vehicle away from the employer’s premises.
 For example, it does not apply where the employer reimburses the costs of charging their vehicle at a motorway service station.

 However, where electricity costs are reimbursed for charging the vehicle away from the employers premises and the vehicle is used on a business journey, it may be possible to claim a mileage allowance.